laxsjo/lispbm-language-support/README.md

 ## Requirements

-This package has no requirements, just install and enjoy! :)
+This extension has no requirements, just install and enjoy! :)

 ## Extension Settings

-There are no extensions for this package.
+There are no settings for this extension.

 <!-- Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.